mnikander/cpp_sequence/README.md

 1. Return the result
 2. Continuation-passing style (CPS), where nothing ever returns

-Note that CPS _may_ be able to model `filter` in a zero-overhead way, but output is a little more difficult since I would always need something similar to the `to` function object, even for the output of single values.
+Note that CPS may be able to model `filter` in a zero-overhead way, but output is a little more difficult since I would always need something similar to the `to` function object, even for the output of single values.
-I am not sure yet how to implement the following things, in a non-recursive way, using CPS:
-- iteration over a container
-- early exit, `find` for example
+Since the C++ standard does not guaranty the tail-call optimization, I am concerned I may have performance problems with loops, or nested loops, if I implement the whole thing with CPS.
+Depending on how complicated the holding of intermediate state becomes, a solution based on CPS might actually be easier to implement.